-The Psychology Department at the University of Central Florida (UCF) invites applications for a nine-month, non-tenure earning Lecturer position anticipated to begin in Fall 2020.
+The Psychology Department at the University of Central Florida (UCF) invites applications for a nine-month, non-tenure earning Lecturer position.
 This position, located on the university’s Orlando campus, will support the Clinical Psychology Track of our Psychology BS program.
 Based on current workload policy, duties will include teaching a 4/4 load of large face-to-face, hybrid, and online courses (ranging between 75 and 450 students) and service in support of the program and the department in general.

 A doctorate degree in Clinical Psychology from an APA accredited institution by the time of employment is required.
 Preference will be given to candidates who have experience in successful undergraduate teaching of clinical (e.g., abnormal psychology, clinical psychology) psychology courses.
 Additionally, it is strongly preferred that the ideal candidate can demonstrate commitment to equity efforts, outreach, and experience in promoting equal opportunity in higher education.